 Understanding the dynamics, trajectories and interactions of single molecules and vesicles in cells presents a fundamental challenge in cell biology.
 With single-particle tracking it is possible to study the dynamics of the plasma membrane, of transcription, of protein-protein interactions and also the influence of external factors such as drugs on these mechanisms.
 However, an instrument that is fast enough to record these processes and has analysis that is simple to navigate is critical.

 With single-particle tracking, we can understand the dynamics, trajectories and interaction of single molecules and vesicles in cells.
 TRP channel proteins were tagged with mCherry and expressed in HEK cells.
 They are transported to the plasma membrane in vesicles, which are visible as the highly dynamic bright fluorescent spots moving throughout the cells.
-In the image, the trajectories followed by the vesicles were mapped out using Nanoimager tracking software.
+In the image, the trajectories followed by the vesicles were mapped out using the NimOS software tracking feature.

 Our team of scientists are waiting to help with your queries